 - Automatic backups during the update process are generated in the MyISAM format.
-If you ever need to restore from an automatic backup after a failed update, offices that use InnoDB will need to repeat the DB conversion process.
+If an automatic backup needs to be restored after a failed update, offices that use InnoDB must repeat the DB conversion process.

-Depending on certain factors, you may be prompted to agree to the License Agreement.
+Depending on certain factors, there may be a License Agreement prompt.

 This prompt appears when:

-- You have updated to Open Dental Version 21.3 or greater.
+- Updating to Open Dental Version 21.3 or greater.

-- You are an Admin user with the Admin Setup permission.
+- The user logging in is an Admin user with the Admin Setup permission.

-- You have not agreed to the terms yet.
+- A user has not agreed to the terms yet.

 Licenses can be viewed again anytime.
 See Licenses.

 Enterprise users who do not allow normal users to have administrative privileges and prefer to centrally manage all software updates can use the standard Windows solution for pushing updates.
 Use a Group Policy to enable per machine software assignment.